hmnshushrma/reactiveThings/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

 ---

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

----